Brain and Behavior

 FINDING PEER-REVIEWED ARTICLES

 Go to SUU's library website and use Ebsco host to search for articles.
 Be sure to select the option for "scholarly-peer reviewed".
 If you find a source somewhere else, you must verify that it is peer-reviewed.
-The librarians will help you if you are not sure how to do this.
+The librarians will help you if you are not sure how to do this, or see me.